jlesage/docker-dupeguru/README.md

 ### Ports

-Here are the list of internal container ports.
+Here is the list of ports used by the container.
 They can be mapped to the host via the `-p <HOST_PORT>:<CONTAINER_PORT>` parameter.
 The port number inside the container cannot be changed, but you are free to use any port on the host side.